Steve Pinizzotto: Playing career

-Junior and College
+Junior and college

 In 2000–01 Pinizzotto joined with the Ontario Provincial Junior Hockey League (OPJHL) Oakville Blades.
 He was a late bloomer, having missed the OHL Draft due to his small size (he was only 5'7" at the time).
 He stayed with the team for 4 seasons, leading them to the West Division championship in 2003–2004.
-In 2004–05 Pinizzotto was named team captain Most Valuable Player of the Year, leading in scoring with 33 goals and 62 assists for a total of 95 points.
-Pinizzotto recorded 78 goals, 137 assists, 215 points over 170 games, 457 penalty minutes and led the team with best plus-minus rating during his tenure with the Blades.
-It was enough for Tigers Coach Wayne Wilson of the Rochester Institute of Technology to offer Pinizzotto an NCAA scholarship for ice hockey.
+In 2004–05 Pinizzotto was named team captain and Most Valuable Player of the Year, leading in scoring with 33 goals and 62 assists for a total of 95 points.
+Pinizzotto recorded 78 goals, 137 assists, 215 points over 170 games, 457 penalty minutes, and led the team with the best plus-minus rating during his tenure with the Blades.
+It was enough for Tigers coach Wayne Wilson of the Rochester Institute of Technology to offer Pinizzotto an NCAA scholarship for ice hockey.

-In 2005–06 Pinizzotto joined Rochester Institute of Technology (RIT) Tigers of the NCAA Indep.
-Conference where he recorded 7 goals and 6 assists in 20 games.
-His next season, 2006–07 RIT joined the Atlantic Hockey conference, since the program moved to the NCAA Division 1 level, Pinizzotto recorded 13 goals and 31 assists in 34 games.
+In 2005–06 Pinizzotto joined the Rochester Institute of Technology (RIT) Tigers of the NCAA Independent Conference, where he recorded 7 goals and 6 assists in 20 games.
+His next season, 2006–07 RIT joined the Atlantic Hockey conference, since the program moved to the NCAA Division I level, Pinizzotto recorded 13 goals and 31 assists in 34 games.

 In 2006–07 Pinizzotto led the RIT team with 44 points on 13 goals and 31 assists in only 34 games and 76 penalty minutes.
 He was fifth in the country with 0.91 assists per game and 12th in all of Division I, averaging 1.29 points per contest.
 RIT won the Atlantic Hockey regular season championship with a Tiger offense and power play finishing second overall in the nation.
 Pinizzotto scored eight goals and added 17 assists on the power play.
-Pinizzotto was the team leader and among the RIT Division I leaders, recording 22 goals and 40 assists for 62 points in 58 career games for RIT and known to be dangerous on the power play.
+Pinizzotto was the team leader and among the RIT Division I leaders, recording 22 goals and 40 assists for 62 points in 58 career games for RIT, and known to be dangerous on the power play.